 Ras Mohamed National Park

-Located near the resort city of Sharm El Sheikh, Ras Mohamed was the first National Park in Sinai.
+One of the most beautiful Sinai’s attractions located specifically near the resort city of Sharm El Sheikh, Ras Mohamed was the first National Park in South Sinai.
 It is famous for its underwater life and coral reefs, and so is usually visited for snorkeling and scuba diving, either by car or by boat.

 Ras Mohamed National Park has exceptionally nutrient-rich water flowing in strong currents, attracting fishes of all sizes, especially during the summer months.